The CACB-CCCA develops, implements and maintains programs and standards for certification required for the practice of architecture in Canada.

 CACB-CCCA signed an Equitable Climate Action Commitment to formalize its commitment to climate change mitigation and adaptation through timely and ethical climate planning and action.

-The CACB receives its mandate from the Canadian Architectural Licensing Authorities (CALA) and the Canadian Council of University Schools of Architecture (CCUSA) in order to:
+The CACB receives its mandate from the Regulatory Organizations of Architecture in Canada (ROAC) and the Canadian Council of University Schools of Architecture (CCUSA) in order to:

 ⦁ Certify educational qualifications of individual architectural graduates;